-In the case of Class D shares and Class T shares sold through certain participating broker-dealers, a lower limit than 2.5% and 8.5% of gross investment amount, respectively, may be used, as set forth in any applicable agreement between the dealer manager and a participating broker-dealer.
-Although we cannot predict the length of time over which the stockholder servicing fee will be paid due to potential changes in the NAV of our shares, this fee would be paid with respect to a Class T share (in the case of a limit of 8.5% of gross proceeds) for approximately three years and with respect to a Class D share (in the case of a limit of 2.5% of gross proceeds) over approximately five years from the date of purchase, assuming payment of the full upfront selling commissions and dealer manager fees.
+(1) The trailing stockholder servicing fee paid on the Class T shares will terminate upon the occurrence of certain events, including with respect to Class T shares held in a particular stockholder account, at the end of the month in which total underwriting compensation from whatever source (including dealer manager fees, selling commissions, trailing stockholder servicing fees and any other underwriting compensation paid to participating broker-dealers with respect such Class T shares in the stockholder account) would be in excess of 8.5% (or a lower limit as set forth in any applicable agreement between the dealer manager and a participating broker-dealer) of the total gross investment amount in Class T shares determined at the time of the most recent purchase of the Class T shares held in such account.
+Although we cannot predict the length of time over which the stockholder servicing fee will be paid due to potential changes in the NAV of our shares, this fee would be paid with respect to a Class T share (in the case of a limit of 8.5% of total gross investment amount) for approximately three years from the date of purchase, assuming payment of the full upfront selling commissions and dealer manager fees.
 See "Plan of Distribution-Underwriting Compensation-Upfront Selling Commissions and Dealer Manager Fees."

-The trailing stockholder servicing fees will be paid with respect to ongoing services provided to our stockholders in relation to their investments in Class D and Class T shares, which ongoing services may include providing ongoing or regular account or portfolio maintenance for the stockholder, assisting with recordkeeping, responding to investor inquiries regarding distribution payments, providing services to investors related to the share repurchase program, offering to meet with the stockholder to provide overall guidance on the stockholder's investment in us or to answer questions about the account statement or valuations, or providing other similar services as the stockholder may reasonably require in connection with his or her investment.
+The trailing stockholder servicing fees paid by our advisor with respect to our Class T shares will be paid with respect to ongoing services provided to our stockholders in relation to their investments in Class T shares, which ongoing services may include providing ongoing or regular account or portfolio maintenance for the stockholder, assisting with recordkeeping, responding to investor inquiries regarding distribution payments, providing services to investors related to the share repurchase program, offering to meet with the stockholder to provide overall guidance on the stockholder's investment in us or to answer questions about the account statement or valuations, or providing other similar services as the stockholder may reasonably require in connection with his or her investment.
 While we expect that the participating broker-dealer of record for a Class A stockholder or Class I stockholder may provide similar services to a Class A stockholder or Class I stockholder, respectively, it is under no contractual obligation with us to do so, and a stockholder servicing fee will not be paid for such services.

 Class A and Class T shares are available through brokerage and transaction-based accounts.
-Class D shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class D shares, (2) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class D shares, (3) through certain registered investment advisers, (4) through bank trust departments or any other organization or person authorized to act in a fiduciary capacity for its clients or customers or (5) other categories of investors that we name in an amendment or supplement to this prospectus.
-Class I shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class I shares, (2) by endowments, foundations, pension funds and other institutional investors, (3) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class I shares, (4) by our executive officers and directors and their immediate family members, as well as officers and employees of our advisor, sponsor or other affiliates and their immediate family members, as well as officers and employees of our advisor, sponsor or other affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers or (5) other categories of investors that we name in an amendment or supplement to this prospectus.
+Class I shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class I shares, (2) by endowments, foundations, pension funds and other institutional investors, (3) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class I shares, (4) by our executive officers and directors and their immediate family members, as well as officers and employees of our advisor, sponsor or other affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers or (5) other categories of investors that we name in an amendment or supplement to this prospectus.
 Before making your investment decision, please consult with your investment adviser regarding your account type and the classes of common stock you may be eligible to purchase.